 Has not failed to notify the commissioner of any action taken by any commissioner of any other state similar to that under the paragraph above.

-The term “asset adequacy analysis” means an analysis of the adequacy of reserves and other liabilities being tested, in light of the assets supporting such reserves and other liabilities, as specified in the actuarial opinion. .
+The term “asset adequacy analysis” means an analysis of the adequacy of reserves and other liabilities being tested, in light of the assets supporting such reserves and other liabilities, as specified in the actuarial opinion.

 The term “asset-associated derivative” means a derivative program whose derivative instrument cash flows are combined with asset cash flows in performing the reserve calculations.

-The term “cash flows” means any receipt, disbursement, or transfer of cash or asset equivalents.
+The term “cash flow” means any receipt, disbursement, or transfer of cash or asset equivalents.

 The term “cash-flow model” means a model designed to simulate asset and liability cash flows.